systechafrica/systechafrica.github.io/accounts/cashManagement.md

 ### Cash Management

-The Cash Management menu provides access links to windows where respective configurations are listed in grid tables, and new ones are set.
-Click the links highlighted below to access specific windows:
+The Cash Management menu provides access links to windows where respective configurations related to cash transactions in a scheme are listed in grid tables, and new ones are set.
+Click the links under the highlighted drop-down submenus shown below to access specific dialog boxes to set various configurations:

 <img  alt="Cash Management" width="100%" height="auto"  class="center"  src="../media4/image1.png">